TihanyiD/Multi_robot_task_allocation_for_planning_under_dynamic_uncertainties/readme.md

 * Run the code.

-The code generates the map of the example with the initial state of the hazard sources and the robots (make sure to hid "close" for the program to move on).
+The code generates the map of the example with the initial state of the hazard sources and the robots.
 The code then loads the pre-computed results.
 They are shown in the command line.
 The generated robot paths are shown in figures.

-Creating new example
+Creating a new example
 ----

 Follow the instructions below: